Git: What is it, Why was it created, and the main commands.

 What is Git?

 Git is the most used open-source version control system!
-Git is used to controlling the changes history of files, mainly for software development projects.
+Git is used to control the changes history of files, mainly for software development projects.
 It allows more flexibility in workflow, security and performance.

 What is a version control system?